Ad Valorem* - Ad Valorem is a Latin term meaning "according to value." An ad valorem tax is a tax based on the value of property.

 Property Value Roll - The master list of the assessed value of all taxable property within your government's jurisdiction.
 The list is certified to all local taxing authorities by July 1 of each year.

-Q - Qualified sales (for appraisal purposes) best represent market pressures, as they are transactions which are arrived at by unrelated educated buyers and sellers with no undue pressures on either party.
+Q/U - Qualified/Unqualified - Qualified sales (for appraisal purposes) best represent market pressures, as they are transactions which are arrived at by unrelated educated buyers and sellers with no undue pressures on either party.
+Unqualified sales may consist of foreclosures, court settlements, transfers of deed between relatives, etc., in which full market value is not arrived at in the transaction.

 Real Property - Rights to land and to the improvements to the land.